streeve/Cabana/paper/paper.md

-its full development scope, including ECP partner applications, algorithm development, and similar software libraries for quantum MD, is described in [@copa:2021]. `Cabana` uses the `Kokkos` library for on-node parallelism [@kokkos:2014], enabling simulation on multi-core CPU and GPU architectures, and `MPI` for GPU-aware, multi-node communication. `Cabana` provides particle simulation capabilities on almost all current `Kokkos` backends, including serial execution, `OpenMP` (including `OpenMP-Target` for GPUs), `CUDA` (NVIDIA GPUs), `HIP` (AMD GPUs), and `SYCL` (Intel GPUs), providing a clear path for the coming generation of accelerator-based exascale hardware. `Cabana` builds on `Kokkos` by providing new particle data structures and particle algorithms resulting in a similar execution policy-based, node-level programming model.
-In addition, `Cabana` provides particle communication routines with an `MPI+Kokkos` approach. `Cabana` is an application and physics agnostic, but particle-specific toolkit intended to be used in conjunction with `Kokkos` to generate an application or to be used as needed through interfaces that wrap user memory.
+its full development scope, including ECP partner applications, algorithm development, and similar software libraries for quantum MD, is described in [@copa:2021]. `Cabana` uses the `Kokkos` library for on-node parallelism [@kokkos:2014, @kokkos:2022], enabling simulation on multi-core CPU and GPU architectures, and `MPI` for GPU-aware, multi-node communication. `Cabana` provides particle simulation capabilities on almost all current `Kokkos` backends, including serial execution, `OpenMP` (including `OpenMP-Target` for GPUs), `CUDA` (NVIDIA GPUs), `HIP` (AMD GPUs), and `SYCL` (Intel GPUs), providing a clear path for the coming generation of accelerator-based exascale hardware. `Cabana` builds on `Kokkos` by providing new particle data structures and particle algorithms resulting in a similar execution policy-based, node-level programming model. `Cabana` is an application and physics agnostic, but particle-specific toolkit intended to be used in conjunction with `Kokkos` to generate an application or to be used as needed through interfaces that wrap user memory.

 # Statement of need